-When it comes to protecting your identity, the worst thing you can experience is confusion.
-There is already anger and chaos over being hacked and losing access to a bank account.
-There’s consternation about damaging your credit history and credit score.
-We’re living in an age when criminals can cause devastation and heartache -- not to mention being in the middle of the coronavirus pandemic.
-It’s not the best time to have to deal with identity theft.
+The worst thing you can experience is confusion when trying to select an identity theft protection app.
+After all, there is already enough anger and chaos over being hacked, and losing access to a bank account.
+There’s the anxiety about damage to your credit history and credit score.
+These days, cybercriminals can easily cause devastation and heartache, not to mention being in the middle of the pandemic.
+Let’s face it, there’s really no good time to have to deal with identity theft.

-Even worse, the product seems geared for those who have a code from an employer who provides AllClear ID as part of a benefit package.
-(A report in Tom’s Guide from 2016 mentions that the non-employer version doesn’t even work anymore.)
-The website and app include the bare minimum in details about the protection available, and a blog that appears to offer financial and online protection guidance ends up feeling too generic.
-(Here’s one about voice assistants that is full of blanket statements and fear-mongering without any actual details.)
+Even worse, the product is set up for those who have a code from an employer who provides AllClear ID as part of its benefit package.
+(A report in Tom’s Guide from 2016 does mention that the non-employer version doesn’t even work anymore.)
+The website and app feature the bare minimum in details about the available protection, and a blog offering financial and online protection guidance gives a vibe of being too generic.
+(Here’s one featuring voice assistants that overflows full of blanket statements sprinkled with fear-mongering, and short of any actual details.)

 Plans and pricing

-A clunky interface that looks like it could double as a website from 1998 doesn’t help.
-There are bright blue links on a white background, and you will have a hard time figuring out what to click on and how the features even work.
-We’re a long way from the wizards and step-by-step guidance of Norton LifeLock, which shows the status of identity protection in a clean and professional interface.
+The website has a clunky interface that looks like 1998 has called and wants its website back.
+It has bright blue links on a white background, it is work to figure out what to click on, and how the features will work.
+We’re decades away from the step-by-step guidance of Norton LifeLock with its wizards, which clearly displays the status of identity protection via its clean and professional interface.

-There is a lot of competition in the identity theft protection field, and AllClear ID failed to make a convincing argument about its appeal or even an ability to compare favorably with any of the apps currently available.
-Norton LifeLock provides far more information about the features available and a clear, highly usable interface that walks you through every step.
-Complete ID is far more affordable if you are already a Costco member.
-Even the apps from Equifax and Experian are more compelling, despite both companies announcing data breaches, because at least they spell out which features are available and what the product does.
+There is no shortage of competition in the crowded identity theft protection field.
+AllClear ID fails to make a case for itself, and does not compare favorably with any of the other apps currently available.
+By way of comparison, Norton LifeLock provides far more information about the features available, and a well thought out interface that does plenty of handholding along the way.
+Another competitor, Complete ID is also similarly priced if you are already a Costco member.
+Even the apps from Equifax and Experian end up more compelling, despite both companies having previous data breaches, because at least each spells out which features are available and what the product can do.

-As you can guess by now, AllClear ID has some issues.
-It’s confusing to figure out which features are even available, even if you have an enrollment code from your employer.
-The interface is old and clunky, like a tax program from the 90s.
-It’s not even clear if you receive a credit score or merely a credit report that lists potential problems.
+As is undoubtedly clear by now, AllClear ID has its issues.
+It’s confusing to figure out what the features do, and it’s no better even if you have an enrollment code from your employer.
+The interface overall is fairly old and clunky, like a second rate tax program from the 90s.
+The support is too minimal for our taste, and too many details are left amorphous.